-The Forestry Pool currently directly holds one forest in Hawkes Bay.
-As at 31 March 2023, the Scheme held a 36% interest in the forestry pool (2022: 33%).
-The cutting rights in relation to the forestry crop were sold on 15 July 2016.
-The cutting rights covered an 8 year period and the forest was fully harvested as at 31 March 2021.
-The forest crop has been progressively replanted with 9% of the potentially productive area still awaiting replanting as at 31 March 2023.
-The Forestry Pool continues to hold the land.
+The Forestry Pool currently directly holds one forest in Hawke's Bay.
+As at 31 March 2024, the Scheme held a 37% interest in the forestry pool (2023: 36%).
+The forest is into its second rotation following harvesting that was completed by 31 March 2021.
+The forest crop has been progressively replanted and replanting is now completed, including replanting areas that were damaged by the February 2023 Cyclone Gabrielle.
+The Forestry Pool also continues to hold the land.
 The forest itself and land under the forest are separately valued and are held for capital gain.